Skip to main content

 Antigua, Central Highlands

-This 8,373-foot (2,552-meter) smoking peak is one of Guatemala’s most accessible active volcanoes.
-Its upper reaches feature lava formations formed by recent flows, as well as vents that puff up steaming hot air, while its summit affords spectacular views of nearby volcanoes including Agua, Acatenango, and Fuego.
+An 8,373-foot (2,552-meter) smoking peak, Pacaya is one of Guatemala’s most accessible active volcanoes.
+Its upper reaches feature lava formations formed by recent flows, as well as vents that puff up steaming hot air.
+Visitors must hire a guide to accompany them on the climb, which does not ascend all the way to the crater, and pay an entry fee for the national park.

 The Basics